natancabral/natancabral-pdfkit-table/README.md

 # natancabral-pdfkit-table

-Create a table using pdfkit. #server-side.
+Helps to draw informations in simple tables using pdfkit. #server-side.

 ## Examples